 Sharp Airlines First Officer Cadetship

-- No other pilot training program guarantees students 500 hours aeronautical experience.
+- No other pilot training offers students up to 500 hours aeronautical experience.

 - Sharp Airlines is the fastest growing regional Airline in Australia, with the longest-running Airline Pilot Cadet course in Australia (23 years).